sas12mita/docbook/README.md

+DoctorBook is a simple and user-friendly platform for managing doctor appointments.
+It connects patients with doctors, making it easy to book appointments and view schedules.
+Patients can find doctors by specialization and location, while doctors can manage their appointments efficiently.
+With DoctorBook, scheduling healthcare is quick, reliable, and hassle-free.

 **For Patients:
 **•	User Sign-up/Sign-in: Users can create an account using a unique phone number and password, and choose if they are a doctor or patient.
 •	Basic User Details: Patients can enter their personal information for easy follow-up.